Ozioma45/CardCheck-JavaScript-Credit-Card-Validator/README.md

 ## Acknowledgements

-- This project was inspired by the need to create a simple credit card validator.
-- Special thanks to contributors and open-source projects used in this project.
+This project was developed as part of the Learnable Internship training from [Genesys Tech Hub](https://www.genesystechhub.com/).
+Special thanks to the mentors and contributors involved in the training.

 ## Author